Maintaining Confidentiality of Student Disability Information

 - A course coordinator proctoring your exam would only need to know the student’s approved exam accommodation (e.g., 1.5 extended time and private room).

-- A TA who is providing Disability Services with a list of the required books for the course only needs to know that the book list is needed, not which student the request is related to.
+- A TA who is providing Access Services with a list of the required books for the course only needs to know that the book list is needed, not which student the request is related to.

 - A clinical supervisor only needs to know the approved on-site accommodations, not why the student requires them.